zkwaffles/design/README.md

-# design
+# Welcome to Design
-first time using figma, wcgw?
+Currently using this repo to organize design thoughts, projects, and tests